 Upper level coursework

-After completing the introductory computer science coursework, students may choose 300 and 400 level electives in the major, with the help of their academic advisor.
+After completing the introductory computer science coursework and the neccessary prerequisites, students may choose form many 300- and 400-level electives in the major, with the help of their academic advisor.

 Commonly pursued majors, minors and certificates